Support

 HB 1510 Unemployment Insurance - Fraud Prevention, Detection, and Enforcement Del.
 Robin Grammer (6-R)

-Altering and establishing certain requirements related to the prevention, detection, and enforcement of unemployment insurance fraud in the State, including requirements related to the use of multifactor authentication under certain circumstances, reviews of claims for benefits, and the submission of proof of identification by claimants; authorizing the Maryland Department of Labor to recover overpaid benefits through State income tax withholding; etc. Economic Matters Support
+Altering and establishing certain requirements related to the prevention, detection, and enforcement of unemployment insurance fraud in the State, including requirements related to the use of multifactor authentication under certain circumstances, reviews of claims for benefits, and the submission of proof of identification by claimants; authorizing the Maryland Department of Labor to recover overpaid benefits through State income tax withholding; etc. Economic Matters Workers' Comp & UI - Support

 In the House - Hearing 3/11 at 1:00 p.m.
 (2/17)